WebGPU

 About Mahesh Venkitachalam

-Mahesh Venkitachalam is the author of Python Playground published by No Starch Press, USA.
-The second edition of this book came out in October 2023.
+Mahesh Venkitachalam is the author of the bestselling book Python Playground published by No Starch Press, USA.
+The second edition of this book will be out in October 2023.
 You can reach him at @mkvenkit on Twitter.

 Ch1: Hello WebGPU